Dragostea din tei: Background

 From left to right: O-Zone members Dan Balan, Radu Sîrbu (both pictured in 2009) and Arsenie Todiraș (pictured in 2006).
 Internal tensions within the band reportedly intensified following the recording of their third studio album, DiscO-Zone, in 2003—which included "Dragostea din tei"—leading to an initial agreement between the members to disband upon the completion of the album's promotional cycle.

 O-Zone was a Moldovan Eurodance group formed in 1999 by Dan Balan.
 The original lineup included Balan and Petru Jelihovschi, both of whom had previously performed in the gothic and doom metal band Inferialis during the 1990s.
-Seeking a more commercially viable sound, the duo released O-Zone's debut studio album Dar, unde ești... later in 1999.
-The album found success in Moldova, however, Jelihovschi subsequently departed the project to pursue a career in television.
+Seeking a more viable sound, the duo released O-Zone's debut studio album Dar, unde ești... later in 1999; the album found success in Moldova, and Jelihovschi departed the project to pursue a career in television.

-In 2001, Balan cast two new members—Radu Sîrbu and Arsenie Todiraș—and, in 2002, relocated the group to neighboring Romania in search of a larger music market.
+In 2001, Balan cast two new members—Radu Sîrbu and Arsenie Todiraș—and, in 2002, relocated the group to neighbouring Romania in search of a larger music market.
 The move was facilitated by the absence of a language barrier, as Romanian is spoken in both countries.
 Moldova had been part of Romania until World War II, and its population remains Romanian to a significant extent, fostering a sense of unity between the two countries.
 O-Zone achieved their first major success in Romania with the single "Despre tine", which reached number one on the Romanian Top 100 in February 2003.

 Throughout 2003, O-Zone recorded their third studio album, DiscO-Zone (2003), at MOF Records studio in Bucharest.
 Recording sessions held in April, with assistance from Bogdan Popoiag, yielded the follow-up single "Dragostea din tei", which was released in Romania later that year.
-According to Balan, these were the group's final recordings, as internal tensions had begun to escalate―both among the members and with their management.
-Disputes reportedly centered on the authorship and ownership of the O-Zone brand, as well as the group's future direction.
-Despite these conflicts, Balan stated that the band ultimately agreed to delay their disbandment until the promotional cycle for DiscO-Zone was completed and contractual obligations to their record label fulfilled.
+These were the group's final recordings, as internal tensions had begun to escalate―both among the members and with their management.
+Disputes centered on the authorship and ownership of the O-Zone brand, as well as the group's future direction.
+Despite these conflicts, Balan stated that the band agreed to delay their disbandment until the promotional cycle for DiscO-Zone was completed and contractual obligations to their record label fulfilled.

 Media outlets later reported that O-Zone had initially planned to disband as early as December 2003 to pursue solo careers.
 Solo renditions of "Dragostea din tei" were allegedly recorded during this period, anticipating the group's separation.
-However, the Italian commercial success of a cover released by Romanian singer Haiducii around that time reportedly led their label to postpone those plans.
+However, the Italian commercial success of a cover released by Romanian singer Haiducii around that time led their label to postpone those plans.
 O-Zone's official disbandment was eventually announced in January 2005, at a time when the group remained at the height of their international popularity.